 Payment Assistance & Arrangements

-These arrangements are made according to the individual need, the amount and past due date of the bill, and available outside assistance.
+These arrangements are made according to individual need, the amount and past due date of the bill, and available outside assistance.
 Outside assistance is granted through various civic and government agencies.
-These agencies are: Bradley County Chapter of the American Red Cross, United Way of Bradley County, and Bradley/Cleveland Community Services.
+These agencies include the Bradley County Chapter of the American Red Cross, United Way of Bradley County, and Bradley/Cleveland Community Services.

 A program through which all customers of Cleveland Utilities may assist others in need is Project Help.
 Through this program, customers may stipulate an amount to be billed monthly on their utility bill.
 The money collected is transferred to United Way of Bradley County which screens applicants to determine need and distributes funds according to those findings.